2023 Most Popular Communication & Media Studies Master's Degree Schools in Illinois

 The colleges and universities below are the most popular for communications majors pursuing a master's degree.

-Our 2023 rankings named Northwestern University the most popular school in Illinois for communication and media studies students working on their master’s degree.
-Located in the city of Evanston, Northwestern is a private not-for-profit school with a very large student population.
+Our analysis found Northwestern University to be the most popular school for communication and media studies students who want to pursue a master’s degree in Illinois.
+Located in the small city of Evanston, Northwestern is a private not-for-profit school with a very large student population.

 Women make up 82% of the communications majors at the school.